History of India–United States relations: NDA I and II governments (1998–2004)

-Soon after Atal Bihari Vajpayee became Indian Prime Minister, he authorised nuclear weapons testing at Pokhran.
-The United States strongly condemned this testing, promised sanctions, and voted in favour of a United Nations Security Council Resolution condemning the tests.
+Soon after Atal Bihari Vajpayee became Indian prime minister, he authorised nuclear weapons testing at Pokhran.
+The United States strongly condemned this testing, promised sanctions, and voted in favor of a United Nations Security Council resolution condemning the tests.
 President Bill Clinton imposed economic sanctions on India, including cutting off all military and economic aid, freezing loans by American banks to state-owned Indian companies, prohibiting loans to the Indian government for all except food purchases, prohibiting American aerospace technology and uranium exports to India, and requiring the US to oppose all loan requests by India to international lending agencies.
 However, these sanctions proved ineffective – India was experiencing a strong economic rise, and its trade with the US only constituted a small portion of its GDP.
 Only Japan joined the US in imposing direct sanctions, while most other nations continued to trade with India.
 The sanctions were soon lifted.
 Afterward, the Clinton administration and Prime Minister Vajpayee exchanged representatives to help rebuild relations.

-India emerged in the 21st century as increasingly vital to core US foreign policy interests.
-India, a dominant actor in its region, and the home of more than one billion citizens, is now often characterised as a nascent Great Power and an "indispensable partner" of the US, one that many analysts view as a potential counterweight to the growing clout of China.

-In March 2000, U.S. President Bill Clinton visited India, undertaking bilateral and economic discussions with Prime Minister Vajpayee.
+In March 2000, Clinton visited India, undertaking bilateral and economic discussions with Vajpayee.
+This would mark the first U.S. presidential trip to India since 1978.
 During the visit, the Indo-US Science & Technology Forum was established.

-Over the course of improved diplomatic relations with the Bush Administration, India agreed to allow close international monitoring of its nuclear weapons development, although it has refused to give up its current nuclear arsenal.
+Over the course of improved diplomatic relations with the Bush administration, India agreed to allow close international monitoring of its nuclear weapons development, although it has refused to give up its current nuclear arsenal.
 In 2004, the US decided to grant Major non-NATO ally (MNNA) status to Pakistan.
 The US extended the MNNA strategic working relationship to India but the offer was turned down.
 After the September 11 attacks against the US in 2001, President George W. Bush collaborated closely with India in controlling and policing the strategically critical Indian Ocean sea lanes from the Suez Canal to Singapore.